or "A sentimental Journey back to Bristol"

-The cappuccino is still the same … hot milk with a bit of a coffee taste, weak foam (the kind of coffee you give back to the waiter and never go back to that place again when you are at home) and that lovely touch of cocoa powder on the top.
+The cappuccino is still the same … hot milk with a bit of a coffee taste, weak foam (the kind of coffee you give back to the waiter and never return to that place again if you are in Athens) and that lovely touch of cocoa powder on the top.

-Then next door is the Tourist Information Centre.
-I bought some bus tickets and post cards to send to friends (are there still people out there expecting a post card?!) and off we go.
+Next door to Watershed (under the same roof actually) is the Tourist Information Centre.
+I bought some souvenirs and post cards to send to friends (are there still people out there expecting a post card?!) and off we go.

 Banksy - a Bristol legend

-On my way to Clifton, in Park street I took a picture of Banksy's "naked man" ... a bit faded and targeted with blue paint.... but still impressive.
+My real objective was to visit Clifton and Clifton Village.
+On my way there, at the beginning of Park street (just opposite the iconic Bristol City Council building) I took a picture of Banksy's "Well Hung Lover" (2006)... a bit faded and targeted with blue paint.... but still impressive.

 Some emotional info about my University years